Vyral/brendon-payne-recruiting/_posts/2017-03-01-real-estate-success-variable-3-systems.md

 date: 2017-03-01 00:00:00
 tags:
   - Transaction Management
+excerpt: >-
-excerpt: The third variable is the systems in place to help you succeed.
+  The third variable to success in real estate is the systems in place to help you succeed.
 enclosure:
 pullquote:
 enclosure_type: video/mp4